If you will be 21 or over at the start of your Cambridge course, welcome! This page is for you.

 Mature applicants to Christ's follow the same application process as all other applicants, though there may be some additional detail you need to provide in places..
 As a mature student, it will be important to think through a few details in advance:

-- Does your course have a pre-interview Admissions Assessment?
+- Does your course have a Written Assessment that requires registration?

 Where can you sit it?
 Are you aware of the deadline for registering?

-See Admissions Assessments, including information about where you can sit your assessment and registration details.
+See Written Assessments, including information about where you can sit your assessment and registration details.

 - Who will write your UCAS reference?